JohnsonsList/JohnsonsList.github.io/index.md

 * [Semantic UI React](https://react.semantic-ui.com/) CSS Framework for UI design.
 * [MongoDB](https://www.mongodb.com/) Backend Database for adding objects

-## Functionality Goals

-* Two types of users: Regular and Admin (Both of which log in from the same page, but get directed to different home screens)
-* Profiles can be customized to display a picture and a description of the person
-* Add listing, edit listing, and view listings usability features (Regular users can only add/edit their own while admins can have functionality for all listings)
-* Listings can be filtered depending on what specifically the user is looking for (Ex. textbooks specifically for biology)
-* Users can flag or report listings that are not related to what the site's purpose is for to admins.

 ## Links

 Refer to this section for the various links associated with Johnsonslist.